 They can lead nations through wars or squander their country’s finances while offering a figurehead for our hopes and dreams.

 Think of Jacinda Ardern, Mahatma Gandhi, Margaret Thatcher, Malcolm X, Nelson Mandela, Angela Merkel, Donald Trump, Joseph Stalin, and Winston Churchill.

-In the past, psychology has found many ways of comparing leadership styles— democratic versus autocratic, participative versus directive, and personalized versus positional—however, new insights have arrived from research into our distant past.
+In the past, psychology has found many ways to compare leadership styles: democratic versus autocratic, participative versus directive, and personalized versus positional.
+However, new insights have arrived from research into our distant past.